ariga/terraform-provider-atlas/docs/resources/migration.md

 ### Optional

+- `baseline` (String) An optional version to start the migration history from.
+See https://atlasgo.io/versioned/apply#existing-databases
 - `cloud` (Block, Optional) (see [below for nested schema](#nestedblock--cloud))
 - `dev_url` (String, Sensitive) The url of the dev-db see https://atlasgo.io/cli/url
 - `dir` (String) the URL of the migration directory. dir or remote_dir block is required